jiqiang90/ledger-subquery/docs/entity_creation.md

 4 	self.assertEqual(entity[0], "correct value", "Assertion failure message")
 ```

-- L1 - Set out our SQL query to fetch the columns corresponding to the fields we defined in our schema.graphql
+- L1 - Set out our SQL query to fetch the columns corresponding to the fields we defined in our schema.graphql.

-- L2 - Fetching the results of the query using the psycopg `db_cursor` database cursor object method [`execute`](https://www.psycopg.org/docs/usage.html) to return the first row
+- L2 - Fetching the results of the query using the psycopg `db_cursor` database cursor object method [`execute`](https://www.psycopg.org/docs/usage.html) to return the first row.

-- L3 - firstly we assert that there is a row returned, as a non-null output of L2
+- L3 - firstly we assert that there is a row returned, as a non-null output of L2.

 - L3 - Assert the value of the first column returned of the row, e.g. "entity_field_a".
 Use the ordinal number of the column in the query as the index.
-In practise, this is abstracted within `tests/helpers/field_enums.py` with the use of an `enum`
+In practise, this is abstracted within `tests/helpers/field_enums.py` with the use of an `enum`.

 #### GQL querying